Onyx-Protocol/Onyx/docs/future/protocol/specifications/ca.md

         X’ = {uint64le(counter), X[0], ..., X[n-1]}

-3. Calculate hash using `TupleHash` function as defined in [NIST SP 800-185](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-185.pdf):
+3. Calculate hash using [Hash256](#hash256) function defined above:

-        h = TupleHash128(X’, L=256, S="ChainCA.PointHash." || F)
+        h = Hash256(F, X’)

 4. Decode the resulting hash as a [point](#point) `P` on the elliptic curve.
-5. If the point is invalid, increment `counter` and go back to step 2.
+5. If the point is not a valid curve point, increment `counter` and go back to step 2.
 The probability of failure is 0.5.
+6. Multiple `P` by cofactor to eliminate elements outside the subgroup order:

+        P’ = 8·P

-6. Return `P`.
+7. Return `P’`.